llamafolio/evm-indexer/README.md

 Some ideas for contributions are:

 1. Add more chains
-2. Increment providers to sync simultaneously.
-3. Speed up the information deserialization/storing.
+2. Speed up the information deserialization/storing.